MSG – Meteosat Second Generation¶

 If you build using the GNUMakefile, use –with-msg option to enable MSG driver:

-If find that some adjustments are needed in the makefile and/or the msg source files, please “commit” them.
-The Eumetsat library promises to be “platform independent”, but as we are working with Microsoft Windows and Visual Studio 6.0, we did not have the facilities to check if the rest of the msg driver is.
+If you find that some adjustments are needed in the makefile and/or the msg source files, please “commit” them.
+The EUMETSAT library promises to be “platform independent”, but as we are working with Microsoft Windows and Visual Studio 6.0, we did not have the facilities to check if the rest of the msg driver is.
 Furthermore, apply steps 4 to 7 from the Raster driver implementation tutorial, section “Adding Driver to GDAL Tree”.

 MSG Wiki page is available at http://trac.osgeo.org/gdal/wiki/MSG.
 It’s dedicated to document building and usage hints

 Specification of Source Dataset¶

 It is possible to select individual files for opening.
 In this case, the driver will gather the files that correspond to the other strips of the same image, and correctly compose the image.